 If you have big ambitions for your mobile food business, eventually (perhaps even at start up) you’re going to have so much to do that you can’t do it all yourself.
+Eventually, all successful mobile food businesses will have to start taking on employees.
+This is when the fun begins.
 When that day comes, it’s time to hire your first food truck employee.

-3 tips to help you manage hiring your first food truck employee:
+3 tips to help hiring your first food truck employee:

 You can’t just hire people, pay them with a wad of cash every two weeks and then lather, rinse, repeat.
 Start by learning everything you need to know about becoming an employer.

-The Small Business Administration outlines the steps you need to take and everything you need to consider, like getting an employer identification number (EIN), tax withholding, wage and tax reporting, employee eligibility verification, workers’ compensation insurance, quarterly federal taxes and record keeping requirements.
+The Small Business Administration outlines the steps you need to take and everything you need to consider.
+They include getting an employer identification number (EIN), tax withholding, wage and tax reporting, employee eligibility verification, workers’ compensation insurance, quarterly federal taxes and record keeping requirements.

 Food Truck Business Culture

 Once you’ve determined what defines your food truck as a workplace, look for hires that fit the bill.
-If your employees share your vision, they’re more likely to excel in their jobs and all stick around long enough to help you succeed.
+If your employee’s share your vision, they’re more likely to excel in their jobs.
+They will also stick around long enough to help you succeed.

 Beyond all of the standard issues that come with hiring your first food truck employee remember that their are additional costs to your truck’s bottom line and reputation.